Reorder rules at the variant + location level

 AI-proposed POs

 The AI assistant can read low-stock items, OTB status, vendor stats, and inventory on hand, and propose a purchase order you review.
 Ask it to draft a reorder for a vendor or a category, and it returns a proposal with lines, quantities, and expected total.
-The proposal lands in ai_pending_actions and waits for your explicit confirmation before anything is written.
+The proposal sits in a staging area and waits for your explicit confirmation before anything is written.
 Confirm or reject; nothing happens in between.

 Frequently asked questions